gvwilson/thirdbit/src/fiction/santas/index.md

 And slowly,
-looking up at the mobile rather than at the stiff cardboard in his hands, used his finger to tear open the sides of the envelope so that he could open it up.
+looking up at the mobile rather than at the stiff cardboard in his hands, used his finger to tear open the sides of the envelope so that he could unfold it.

 Faint silver lines reflected the light when he tilted the envelope at the right angle.